Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Acknowledgements

 \section{Acknowledgements}

 We thank the staff and shift-students of the ELSA accelerator for providing an excellent beam.
+We thank Mathias Wagner for valuable discussion and use of his Mathematica code to calculate the triangle singularity, Volker Metag for further discussions and Eulogio Oset, \`{A}ngels Ramos and Reinhard Schumacher for insightful comments.

-This work is supported by the SFB/TR-16 Deutsche Forschungsgemeinschaft Project Numbers 388979758 and 405882627, the RSF grant number 19-42-04132, the Third Scientific Committee of the INFN and the European Union's Horizon 2020 research and innovation programme under grant agreement number 824093.
-P.L.
-Cole gratefully acknowledges the support from both the U.S. National Science Foundation (NSF PHY-1307340, NSF-PHY-1615146, and NFS-PHY-2012826) and the Fulbright U.S. Scholar Program (2014/2015).
+This work is supported by the Deutsche Forschungsgemeinschaft Project Numbers 388979758 and 405882627, the RSF grant number 19-42-04132, the Third Scientific Committee of the INFN.
+This publication is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement STRONG–2020 No.~824093.
+P.~L.~Cole gratefully acknowledges the support from both the U.S. National Science Foundation (NSF PHY-1307340, NSF-PHY-1615146, and NFS-PHY-2012826) and the Fulbright U.S. Scholar Program (2014/2015).